jheg/jheg.github.io/_posts/2014-08-25-tic-tac-toe-pt1.markdown

 end
 {% endhighlight %}

-What is happening here is that we will be able to pass into this method our board_squares hash and select from it key value pairs where pair equals " " returning the key into an array for use in our program.
-The squares parameter I orignially named 'b' but as correctly pointed out by Brandon at Tealeaf Ruby is an expressive language and so you should be afraid to use more descriptive naming conventions so they make sense when I or someone else looks at the code in six months time.
+What's happening here is that we will be able to pass into this method our board_squares hash and select from it key value pairs where pair equals " " returning the key into an array for use in our program.
+The squares parameter I orignially named 'b' but as correctly pointed out by Brandon at Tealeaf, Ruby is an expressive language and so you shouldn't be afraid to use more descriptive naming conventions so they still make sense in the future.
 It is also considered best practice that if you are not using an argument in the code block then it should be written as a single underscore so it indicates it is not used.

 <h2>Step 4: Creating an array to store player1 and player2</h2>